martig3/valorant-scrimbot/README.md

 `.pick` - If you are a captain, this is used to pick a player by tagging them i.e. `.pick @Martige`

+`.defense` - An option to pick the defense side after the draft (if you are Captain B)

+`.attack` - An option to pick the attack side after the draft (if you are Captain B)

 ### Admin Commands - restricted to an 'admin' role if provided in config

 `.start` - Start the match setup process